 Use the inverter at an altitude of within 2500 m.
-For use at an altitude above 1000 m, consider a 3% reduction in the rated current per 500 m increase in altitude.
+For the installation at an altitude above 1000 m, derate the rated current 3% per 500 m.

 If it is used at a higher place, it is likely that thin air will reduce the cooling effect and low air pressure will deteriorate dielectric strength.